MP Estate Planning UK

 How Inheritance Tax Is Calculated

-To determine the inheritance tax liability, it’s essential to understand how the estate’s value is calculated.
-The process involves several key steps, starting with the valuation of the estate.
+To determine the inheritance tax liability, it’s essential to understand how HMRC calculates the value of the estate.
+The process involves several key steps, starting with a thorough valuation of everything the deceased owned.

 Valuation of the Estate